pulibrary/DSS/README.md

 ```rake dss:solr:deindex```
 ```rake dss:solr:index```

-or if you want to re-index one Reseource object at a time
+or if you want to re-index one Resource object at a time

 ```rake dss:solr:reindex```